Senzing/mapper-dowjones/README.md

 ## Overview

-The [dj2json.py](dj2json.py) python script converts Dow Jones Watch list files to json files ready to load into senzing.
-This includes their ...
+The [dj_mapper.py](dj_mapper.py) python script converts Dow Jones Watch list files to json files ready to load into senzing.
+This includes the following databases ...
 - Risk and Compliance database (PFA)
 - High Risk File or (HRF)

 If you subscribe to the either Dow Jones Risk and Compliance database, you will have instructions from them on how to login and download monthly or daily files.
 The idea is that you periodically refresh their full file and perform daily updates on top of it.

 Loading Dow Jones data into Senzing requires additional features and configurations.
-These are contained in the [djConfigUpdates.json](djConfigUpdates.json) file and are applied with the [G2ConfigTool.py](G2ConfigTool.py) contained in this project.
+These are contained in the [djConfigUpdates.json](dj_config_updates.json) file and are applied with the [G2ConfigTool.py](G2ConfigTool.py) contained in this project.

 Usage:
 ```console